 For a slightly different look, we hung the Christmas wreath in the middle of the front door instead of over the top.
 The wreath is so lightweight only one clear tack was needed to attach it to the door.
 I love how the wreath really pops against the black door.

-If you prefer a fancy shmancy look, you could add a bow or hang bells inside.
-But for me, the best part is this simple look because it will last all winter long; not just for Christmas.
+If you prefer a shmancy look, you could add a bow or hang bells inside.
+For me, the best part is this simple look because it will last all winter long; not just for Christmas.
 I might need to replace the greenery but I’m going to spritz it with water a few times a week in hopes of making it last longer.

 The repurposed farmhouse wreath can be hung in a window, on a door, over the mantel, on a mirror – so may possibilities!